andymillerfs/httpz/README.md

-# Httpeezy: http without the hassle
+# Httpz: http without the hassle

 ## What this package does for you